sudiptaghoshsg/HealHub/README1.md

 ## Application Flow

-The following diagram illustrates the workflow of the "Thought of the Day" application:
+The following diagram illustrates the workflow of the application:

 ```mermaid
 graph TD